-Cards are issued to full-time students by the Student Life Office, and ID photos are taken during registration.
+Students are required to carry their student ID when on campus.
+The Student Life Office issues cards to students and ID photos are taken during registration.
 Your ID card is used as your meal card and library card.
 Your ID card will be scanned in the cafeteria, so you must bring it for every meal.
 Please keep your card from one semester to the next.
 It will be valid until you either graduate or leave.
 The cost of replacing an ID card is \$15.00 (if you pay with cash) or \$20 (if you charge it on your Business Account).
 New students will be issued their first ID card free of charge.
 If your ID is not working, if you need a replacement ID, or if you have any other questions or problems related to your ID, please see the Student Life staff for assistance.